Figuring out what it takes to make different things on the pottery wheel can sometimes be a bit of a challenge.

 If you’re unsure of how much clay is on the bottom of your ring holder, you’ll want to stop the wheel and grab your needle tool to see how thick your piece is.

 A little less than a half inch is good.
 If you plan on trimming the foot a bit more than a half inch is good.
 You don’t want to bottom to be too thin.

-Step 4 Start to Bring Up the Sides
+Bring Up the Sides

 - Using your index fingers grab the sides and gradually push up and out.